node-js-libs/node.io/docs/api.md

         });
     });

 There are also helper methods for setting or adding headers.
-Call these methods before using get, getHtml, etc.
+Call these methods before calling `get`, `getHtml`, etc.

     this.setHeader(key, value);
     this.setUserAgent('Firefox ...');